Shivanilarokar/DSA-Questions-/README.md

-# Movie Analyzer
+# Movie Analyzer Documentation

-A simple movie analysis tool that allows users to fetch movie data, analyze ratings, and manage movie collections.
+Welcome to the **Movie Analyzer** project!
+This Python application allows users to manage a collection of movies, fetch movie data from the OMDb API, analyze ratings, and save/load movie records from a file.

 ## What's New
 - **Added** new `Movie`, `MovieFetcher`, and `MovieAnalyzer` classes to handle movie objects, fetching movie data from the OMDb API, and analyzing a collection of movies.